bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 # Short-Frame-Price-Prediction
 Build an algorithm that can predict LOB future states, in order to find optimal opportunities for liquidation.
 Businesses or individuals might need to liquidate large amounts of $$ on short time frames.
-For any organization that has to perform high-volume purchases or liquidations on the market, this could reduce costs.
+For any organization that has to perform high-volume purchases or liquidations on the market, this could reduce costs

 **The goal of this project is NOT to get as close as possible at each point, but rather to capture general trends and capitalize on those**